tal-gerbi/cs-for-leetcode-interviews/README.md

 Motivation
 ==========
 I am preparing for a position in one of the big corps (Microsoft, Google, Palo Alto, etc.).
-Since a small portion of the admission process includes "leetcode" interviews, I decided to refresh some of the knowledge from my bachelor's degree in Computer Science that might be relevant.
+Since a small portion of the admission process includes so called "LeetCode's Interviews", I decided to refresh some of the knowledge from my bachelor's degree in Computer Science that might be relevant for such interviews.

-In order to prevent this process from becoming too theoretical, I simply solved the Leetcode problem set titled "Top Interval 150"
+In order to prevent this process from becoming too theoretical, I simply solved the LeetCode problem set titled "Top Interval 150"
 (https://leetcode.com/studyplan/top-interview-150).
 Whenever a familiarity with an old-new data structure or technique was required, I looked up the theory (online, and, if necessary, in Computer Science courses and books), summarized it, and then solved the problem.